-Management of improving indoor air quality in schools can be successfully operated by a well designed and organized action plan.
-The action plan is based on the assessment of the current state of the school environment and on the identification of the problems.
-The action plan can only be fulfilled if there is a supportive legislation, group of public health experts, supportive school management, intersectoral cooperation and financial background.
+The action plan can only be fulfilled if supportive legislation, group of public health experts, supportive school management, intersectoral cooperation and financial background are all available.
 Some of the action can be carried out by using structural (e.g. EU) funds, some other programmes can be incorporated in the plans of regular maintenance of the school building, but some practical actions can be done without money like ventilation of the classrooms by regular opening the windows.